 Who Wears Scleral Lenses?

-The Practice Name Scleral Lens and Keratoconus Center, Providing Scleral Lenses for Patients From Ohio
+Specialty Lens and Keratoconus Center at Vision Professionals, Providing Scleral Lenses for Patients From Columbus, Ohio

 Scleral lenses are traditionally used for patients with keratoconus and vision correction after eye surgery, but today, eye doctors utilize modern scleral lenses to treat many other eye conditions and disorders.
 Many of Dr. Smiley, Dr. Menner, and Dr. Cashon‘s patients who were previously unable to wear contact lenses or struggled with prescription eyeglasses can now experience comfortable, superior vision through scleral lenses.